No more 'nuance': Democrats slam GOP abortion-rights backers

 “We are here in this country, right now, with patients traveling thousands of miles for care because politicians have been given the room for the least little bit of nuance,” said Adrienne Mansanares of Planned Parenthood Action Colorado during a recent news conference to back Bennet.

-Also in Connecticut, the Republican candidate for governor, Bob Stefanowski, has launched a television ad highlighting how he and his Democratic opponent “are both pro-choice.”
+Also in Connecticut, the Republican candidate for governor, Bob Stefanowski, is out with a television ad highlighting how he and his Democratic opponent “are both pro-choice.”
 In an interview, Stefanowski said he was responding to repeated Democratic attacks on abortion, which he compared to lies.

 “I don’t know how many times I can say I’m not going to change Connecticut law," Stefanowski said in an interview.
 “I’m going to support a woman’s right to choose.”

-Abortion has become an increasingly partisan issue over recent decades, but public views have always been more shades of gray than black and white.
+Abortion has become an increasingly partisan issue over recent decades, but public views have always been more shades of gray.

 Typically, support for abortion rights is highest for women in the earliest stages of pregnancy and tapers off as the pregnancy advances, until it is lowest for abortions very close to delivery, said Jocelyn Kiley of the Pew Research Center.
 Still, exceptions for rape, incest and to protect the life of the mother are popular at all stages.